cardano-foundation/CIPs/cip-drep-metadata/README.md

 - If not included then the value is assumed to be false
 - A boolean expression
 - A true value means that the DRep does not want to show up in tooling that displays DReps.
--- I.e. they do not want to appear in GovTool’s DRep Explorer feature
+-- e.g. a DRep who does not want to appear in GovTool’s DRep Explorer feature creates metadata with donotlist as true.

 ### Application
 DRep metadata must include all compulsory fields to be considered CIP-???? compliant.
 As this is an extension to CIP-100, all CIP-100 fields can be included within CIP-???? compliant metadata.